-A DJ is not just someone who plays songs at your wedding reception.
+A wedding DJ is not just someone who plays songs at your wedding reception.
 No, no, no. A great DJ is the director of entertainment for your wedding.
 That person helps guide the night and fun.
 So before you party on the dance floor, we’ve got the 10 signs you’ve hired a great wedding DJ.

 1. Sound familiar?

 The best sign that you’ve hired a great wedding DJ is that you’ve heard them before.
 So think back and try to remember the reception where everybody was on their feet.
 “You always remember if your friend’s DJ at their wedding was jamming, right?
-So, being able to trigger an experience to guide your decision is always the best route,” says DJ Shenelle from Our DJ Rocks.
+So, being able to trigger an experience to guide your decision is always the best route,” says DJ Jennie from Our DJ Rocks.

 No need to do an exhaustive search if you’ve already seen the DJ at work.
 “This way you can contact the bride and groom from that wedding you were invited to, and get their DJ’s information,” said Orlando and Rey from Press Play Entertainment.